Guide for AI Coding Agents to Integrate Luciq on Android

 Step 3B — Configure Network Interception [MANDATORY]

 The Luciq Gradle Plugin automatically instruments OkHttp and UrlConnection networking libraries.
-Minimum SDK version for unified interception: 19.0.0+
+No manual interceptor setup required!

 Setting